2017 Oscars: Why It Could Be The Poorest-Watched Ever [Opinion]

 As I reported last week, some celebrities are choosing to celebrate the Oscars by protesting instead of partying.
 Jodie Foster and Michael J. Fox already started their demonstrations against President Trump’s immigration ban on Friday night.

 Don’t get me wrong, it’s totally their right to protest, but I personally think the rich and famous have a responsibility to practice neutrality when it comes to politics, and if they can’t do that, at least encourage the acceptance of differing viewpoints.
-Unfortunately there are too many people out there who aren’t old or smart enough to realize that just because their favorite celebrity has a certain stance doesn’t mean they need to also have that stance.
+Unfortunately, there are too many people out there who aren’t old or smart enough to realize that just because their favorite celebrity has a certain stance doesn’t mean they need to also have that stance.

 The anti-Trump rhetoric already got started this weekend before the 2017 Oscars red carpet was set foot on, as George Clooney got political Friday night during his César Awards acceptance speech for what Fox News Insider calls an “honorary award.”
 Not surprisingly, Clooney targeted his least favorite billionaire-turned president.